indigo-astronomy/indigo/indigo_drivers/ccd_sbig/README.md

 * SBIG Camera Simulator

 ## NOTES
+### Legacy Filter wheels

+CFW8 and CFW6A are legacy filter wheels and can not be auto detected.
+In order to use them one should set environment variable SBIG_LEGACY_CFW to CFW8 or CFW6A like:

+export SBIG_LEGACY_CFW=CFW8

+This will expose the device even it is not really present.

 ### MacOS SDK distributed separately (MacOS only)

 On MacOS the driver requires the SDK provided by the camera manufacturer: